Ron Esau: Career

+s driving fee) going to the Jim Robinson Fund to help with medical bills, Esau's Oldsmobile Delta 88 started fifth, qualifying at 138.200 mph.
+For the first half of the race, Esau was able to avoid the predicted wrecks and was among the leaders, swapping the lead many times with regular Winston Cup stars Neil Bonnett and Bobby Allison.
+However his race was over on lap 160 (of 280) with engine failure.

-Since 2013, Esau has operated a racing team in the independent circuits of stock cars that feature the old V8 engines that are rarely used in major league motorsports anymore.
+From 2013 until his death, Esau operated a racing team in the independent circuits of stock cars that feature the old V8 engines that are rarely used in major league motorsports anymore.

 Personal life and death

 Esau was married to Marsha; they had one son.
 He worked as a mentor to young stock car drivers like Brandon Whitt and Brendan Gaughan.
 Occasional jobs that Esau did after his NASCAR career include stints as the head driving instructor for Drivetech Racing School and doing fundraisers for people with various handicaps.
 Ron died on January 24, 2022, at the age of 67.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)